- Town:CA San Francisco

 - Rider(s):Jeanne d'Arc

 The Burgundians captured Jeanne d’Arc a few months later and sold her to the English.
-An ecclesiastical court tried her with as result that she was burned at the stake, when she was only 19 years old.
-Twenty-five years after the execution, Pope Callixtus III examined the trial, pronounced her innocent and declared her a martyr.
-She was canonized in1920.
-Along with St. Denis, St. Martin of Tours, St. Louis IX, and St. Theresa of Lisieux, she is one of the patron saints of France.
+An ecclesiastical court tried her, with the result that she was burned at the stake, at only 19 years old.
+Twenty-five years after the execution, pope Callixtus III examined the trial, pronounced her innocent and declared her a martyr.
+She was canonized in 1920 and is one of the patron saints of France.

 - Sculptor(s):Hyatt Huntington, Anna Vaughn